How to Stage An Entryway That Grabs Buyer’s Attention

 Functional storage, like bench seating with basket cubbies can contain and hide away personal clutter, while still giving you a place to rest and take off your shoes upon entering the home.
 Utilize your closet space in this area, by placing hooks on the door to provide extra hidden storage.
-Here at Chicagoland Home Staging we strategically place console tables in an entryway to provide a beautiful surface for keys and mail.
+Here at Chicagoland Home Staging we strategically place console tables in an entryway to provide a beautiful surface space for keys and mail.

 It’s important to choose the right furniture pieces to fit the entry’s overall dimensions.
 Our team starts by determining the room’s focal point.
-This is can be anything from the grand staircase or the mirror positioned just so — depending the room’s architectural features.
+This can be anything from a grand staircase to artwork positioned just so — depending the room’s architectural features.

-Illuminate the Entry
+Don’t Forget to Illuminate the Entry

 If you plan on using a rug in this space don’t use a small one.
 Rather take note of your entire entry area and use one big enough to define the space.
-This accessory can also help bring in color, pattern, texture and character into this space playing up the warm, welcoming feel.
+This accessory item can also help bring in color, pattern, texture and character into this space playing up the warm, welcoming feel.